 - Lots of whole-grain, preferably 100%.

-- Using spelt instead of whole-grain wheat, because it can be very bitter and off-putting for a lot of people.
+- Using spelt instead of whole-grain wheat because the wheat can be very bitter and off-putting for many people.

-- A great crust and a wonderfully soft crumb that makes this bread great for sandwiches.
-A perfect weekday bread.
+- A great crust and a wonderfully soft crumb make this bread great for sandwiches—a perfect weekday bread.

-This bread has a wonderfully delicious taste, sweet and nutty and not at all bitter.
-It doesn’t have an overpowering taste, so it can be paired with any topping of your choosing.
+This bread has a wonderfully delicious taste, sweet and nutty and not bitter.
+The bread doesn’t have an overpowering flavor, so that it can be paired with any topping of your choosing.

 The crumb is soft and tight, making it very suitable for sandwiches.
-The crust not tough and crunchy, like a regular sourdough bread, but still gives you a satisfying chew.
+The crust is not tough and crunchy like regular sourdough bread, but it still gives you a satisfying chew.

 Please share this recipe for sourdough spelt loaf on social media

 This is my recipe for a sourdough spelt loaf.
-If you like the recipe please consider sharing it with like-minded bread lovers on social media.
+Please consider sharing it with like-minded bread lovers on social media if you like the recipe.